Learn how to make DIY dollhouse bunk beds for your little one. Skip retail and make a Barbie bunk bed with your child’s help, instead.

 - Sand posts and legs, if necessary.

-- Hot glue pots and legs to underside of trays, in the corners.
+- Hot glue posts and legs to underside of trays, in the corners.

 - Paint the bunk bed with a foam brush and craft paint.